Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 As can be seen above, once any scmd is added to shost->eh_cmd_q, SHOST_RECOVERY shost_state bit is turned on.
-This prevents any new scmd to be issued from blk queue to the host; eventually, all scmds on the host either complete normally, fail and get added to eh_cmd_q, or time out and get added to shost->eh_cmd_q.
+This prevents any new scmd to be issued from blk queue to the woke host; eventually, all scmds on the host either complete normally, fail and get added to eh_cmd_q, or time out and get added to shost->eh_cmd_q.

-If all scmds either complete or fail, the number of in-flight scmds becomes equal to the number of failed scmds - i.e. shost->host_busy == shost->host_failed.
+If all scmds either complete or fail, the woke number of in-flight scmds becomes equal to the woke number of failed scmds - i.e. shost->host_busy == shost->host_failed.
 This wakes up SCSI EH thread.
 So, once woken up, SCSI EH thread can expect that all in-flight commands have failed and are linked on shost->eh_cmd_q.

 Note that this does not mean lower layers are quiescent.
-If a LLDD completed a scmd with error status, the LLDD and lower layers are assumed to forget about the scmd at that point.
-However, if a scmd has timed out, unless hostt->eh_timed_out() made lower layers forget about the scmd, which currently no LLDD does, the command is still active as long as lower layers are concerned and completion could occur at any time.
+If a LLDD completed a scmd with error status, the woke LLDD and lower layers are assumed to forget about the woke scmd at that point.
+However, if a scmd has timed out, unless hostt->eh_timed_out() made lower layers forget about the woke scmd, which currently no LLDD does, the woke command is still active as long as lower layers are concerned and completion could occur at any time.
 Of course, all such completions are ignored as the timer has already expired.